amorawskanew/MilestoneProject3-Anna/README.md

 1.PROJECT'S NAME: Cocktail Collections

-This application allows users to add their favorite cocktail recipie, edit, update or delete it.
+This application allows users to add their favorite cocktail recipe, edit, update or delete it.
 It also has a section with top bartenders and links for best bars in the world.

 2.UX